Rashy-hub/Recipe-React-App/README.md

 ## Overview

 **Recipe Dream** is a web application built with React that allows users to explore, create, and manage their favorite recipes.
-This app leverages the Appwrite backend for user authentication and data management, and integrates the Spoonacular Public API to fetch a wide variety of recipes and culinary information.
+This app leverages the Appwrite backend (BAAS) for user authentication and data management, and integrates the Spoonacular Public API to fetch a wide variety of recipes and culinary information.

 ## Features